max1ly/Login-Mobli/README.md

 # What's done

-Implementing the MVI architecture which includes Reducers and Middlewares made me write significant amount of boilerplate code.
+Implementing the MVI architecture which includes Reducers and Middlewares requires a little more boilerplate code comparing to classic MVVM.
 But once it's all set, the next features (like user profile screen) was much pleasurable to work with.

-I ended up with single activity application, where Jetpack Navigation library used for navigation between fragments.
+I ended up with single activity application, where Jetpack Navigation library were used for navigation between fragments.

-Dagger Hilt is used as dependency injection component.
+Dagger Hilt is used for dependency injection, this only required two modules.
-Retrofit2 and Gson libraries for network calls and parsing JSON.
+Retrofit2 and Gson libraries are for handling network calls and parsing JSON accordingly.

 # What's missing

-Couldn't get my head around to make AuthenticationAPIClient working with the initial authorization instead of using webview authorization method.
+Couldn't get my head around to make `AuthenticationAPIClient` working with the initial authorization instead of using `WebAuthProvider` with it's dependency on webview authorization method.
 Otherwise I think it would be easier with the MVI structure here, as the webview authorization strictly requires Activity to launch.

-Unfortunately I couldn't use Jetpack Compose, as it would require for extra few days to learn it little deeper from my existing knowledge about it.
+Unfortunately I couldn't use Jetpack Compose, as it would require few extra days to learn it little deeper to my existing knowledge about it.

 Didn't write any Unit tests, as I ran out of time I dedicated for myself to accomplish this task.